Common App Transfer Guide – 2022-23

 “The personal statement helps colleges get to know you better as a person and a student.
 Please provide a statement discussing your educational path.
 How does continuing your education at a new institution help you achieve your future goals?”

 Students should treat this essay similarly to the “Why Us?” essay encountered in many universities’ Common App supplemental sections for general admission.
 Some applicants mistakenly dedicate this section to bashing their former school or chronicling their own personal tragedies.
-While you do want to explain how your past experience has brought you to this moment, make sure that are crystal clear about your vision for the great things that lie ahead.
+While you do want to explain how your past experience has brought you to this moment, make sure that you are crystal clear about your vision for the great things that lie ahead.
 In the words of Kierkegaard, “Life can only be understood backwards; but it must be lived forwards.”
 Briefly tell them where you have been and then move the conversation toward the future.

 What are my chances of getting accepted?

-Of course, the answer to this questions depends on whether you are applying to Columbia University (6% transfer acceptance rate) or the University of Missouri-Columbia (65% transfer acceptance rate).
-In 2020-21, schools such as Bowdoin, Bates, Pomona, and Amherst all accepted fewer than 10% of applicants.
+Of course, the answer to this question depends on whether you are applying to Columbia University (15% transfer acceptance rate) or the University of Missouri-Columbia (71% transfer acceptance rate).
+Last year, schools such as Bowdoin, Bates, Pomona, and Amherst all accepted fewer than 10% of applicants.
 Meanwhile, other stellar schools like George Mason, the University of Georgia, Indiana University, Elon, Clemson, and the University at Buffalo all accepted the majority of those who applied.

 Note: All of the previously mentioned schools are featured in College Transitions’ book—Colleges Worth Your Money: What America’s Top Schools Can Do for You (Rowman & Littlefield, 2022).

-It is also important to understand that transfer rates can be extremely volatile from year to year as they can be swayed by variable, and hard-to-predict factors related to institutional needs.
-For example, Dartmouth’s transfer acceptance rate has hovered between 0.5% and 8% in recent years.
-More on how to assess your chances based on previous years’ data can be found in our blog entitled How to Transfer into an Elite College.
-This piece also contains additional information about the importance of your college grades as well as professor recommendations
+It is also important to understand that transfer rates can be extremely volatile from year to year.
+Figures can be swayed by institutional needs and the number of open slots.
+For example, Dartmouth’s transfer acceptance rate has hovered between 0.5% and 10% in recent years.